flant/shell-operator/docs/src/BINDING_VALIDATING.md

                                  A path to a ca certificate for ValidatingWebhookConfiguration.
 Can be set with $VALIDATING_WEBHOOK_CA.
   --validating-webhook-client-ca=VALIDATING-WEBHOOK-CLIENT-CA ...
-                                 A path to a server certificate for ValidatingWebhookConfiguration.
+                                 A path to a client CA certificate for ValidatingWebhookConfiguration (can be set multiple times).
 Can be set with $VALIDATING_WEBHOOK_CLIENT_CA.
+  --validating-webhook-failure-policy="Fail"
+                                 Default failure policy for ValidatingWebhookConfiguration (Fail or Ignore).
+Can be set with $VALIDATING_WEBHOOK_FAILURE_POLICY.
+  --validating-webhook-listen-port="9680"
+                                 Port for the validating webhook HTTPS server.
+Can be set with
+                                 $VALIDATING_WEBHOOK_LISTEN_PORT.
+  --validating-webhook-listen-address="0.0.0.0"
+                                 Address for the validating webhook HTTPS server.
+Can be set with
+                                 $VALIDATING_WEBHOOK_LISTEN_ADDRESS.
 ```

 [admission-request]: https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#request